jijiduc/Chess_database/README.md

 ### Idea: A Chess Players Database

-This project focuses on organizing and managing data related to chess players, clubs, tournaments, games, and their encounter during tounrnaments.
-The system aims to provide a structured view of chess data for analysis and tracking purposes.
+This project focuses on organizing and managing data related to chess players, clubs, tournaments, games, and their encounters during tournaments.
+The system provides a structured view of chess data for analysis and tracking purposes.

 ---